 Here are several examples of what a taxpayer might do to accelerate deductions:

 - Pay a state estimated tax installment in December instead of at the January due date.
 However, make sure the payment is based on a reasonable estimate of your state tax.

-- Try to bunch “threshold” expenses, such as medical and dental expenses–10 percent of AGI (adjusted gross income)–and miscellaneous itemized deductions.
+- Try to bunch “threshold” expenses, such as medical expenses and miscellaneous itemized deductions.
 For example, you might pay medical bills and dues and subscriptions in whichever year they would do you the most tax good.

 Health Care Law

 If you haven’t signed up for health insurance this year, do so now and avoid or reduce any penalty you might be subject to.
 Depending on your income, you may be able to claim the premium tax credit that reduces your premium payment or reduces your tax obligations, as long as you meet certain requirements.
 You can choose to get the credit immediately or receive it as a refund when you file your taxes next spring.
 Please contact the office if you need assistance with this.

 Taxpayers whose income exceeds certain threshold amounts ($200,000 single filers and $250,000 married filing jointly) are liable for an additional Medicare tax of 0.9 percent on their tax returns, but may request that their employers withhold additional income tax from their pay to be applied against their tax liability when filing their 2017 tax return next April.

 High net worth individuals should consider contributing to Roth IRAs and 401(k) because distributions are not subject to the Medicare Tax.